zephyrproject-rtos/zephyr/doc/contribute/contributor_expectations.rst

   for more details.

 - The Zephyr Project recognizes that reviewers and maintainers have limited bandwidth.
-Prioritize review requests in the following order:
+As a reviewer, prioritize review requests in the following order:

     #.
-PRs related to items in the `Zephyr Release Plan`_.
+PRs related to items in the `Zephyr Release Plan`_ or those targetting
+       the next release during the stabilization period (after RC1).
     #.
-PRs that the reviewer has requested blocking changes.
+PRs where the reviewer has requested blocking changes.
     #.
 PRs assigned to the reviewer as the area maintainer.
     #.
 All other PRs.